campg2j003/uninstlog/README.md

 ## To use:
-* At the top of your scrip !include at least one langstring header file and uninstlog.nsh:
+* At the top of your script !include at least one langstring header file and uninstlog.nsh:
 ```
 !include "uninstlog_enu.nsh"
 !include "uninstlog.nsh"